DonKarlssonSan/hicetnunc-wiki/Edit-your-profile.md

 7. They will send you instructions on how to proceed.
 8. They will ask you to fill in a form with your contact information
 9. They will ask you to transfer 0.00177 tez to their address and provide the transaction in the form

+## Help, I submitted the form over 72 hours ago but nothing has changed.

+Thats a question for the baking bad team, as hicetnunc doesn't have any control over it.
+You can try contact them on Telegram or resubmitting the form. https://t.me/baking_bad_chat